DevART36/100-days-of-code/log.md

 **Today's Progress**: Finished the Responsive Web Design Principle curriculum, Day 6 of #100DaysOfCode in #freeCodeCamp

 I've just finished the Web Design Principles in the curriculum, and I applied my learnings to my simple webpage .
 I learned about how to make a typography responsive , the image by using the max-width: 100% and height: auto;
-**Thuoghts** Learning how the media query works is so fun.
+**Thoughts** Learning how the media query works is so fun.
 I know now how to make a webpage responsive using the viewport measurements units.

 ### Day 7: January 7, Thursday